fulcrumgenomics/cargo-ghdoc/README.md

 Launch cargo docs from a github PR.

-This toll is intended as an aid when reviewing PRs in Rust projects.
+This tool is intended as an aid when reviewing PRs in Rust projects.
 It's often hard to tell what the docs will look like before rendering.
 It's also often hard to gain context for a PR without seeing the docs.
 This tool solves both of those problems with a single command.